-Physiotherapy New Zealand is the national membership organisation for physiotherapists and physiotherapy students.
-Every year we provide over 3,000 members with advocacy, education, information and services.
+Physiotherapy New Zealand (PNZ) is the national membership organisation for physiotherapists and physiotherapy students, providing over 4,000 members with advocacy, education, information and services.

-We have been an active membership organisation since 1950 and are also founding members of the World Confederation of Physical Therapy (WCPT).
+With a network of 12 Special Interest Groups and 11 regional Branches that offer expert information and professional development to New Zealand physiotherapists, we've been an active membership organisation since 1950 and are founding members of the World Confederation of Physical Therapy (WCPT).

 The PNZ Rules are here on the member website.